 He regularly appears as a commentator on national and international TV networks and frequently publishes opinion pieces on pressing policy issues.
 Hector is also a regular speaker at conferences across the country and has been recognized for his advocacy work receiving numerous national and international awards.

-Prior to joining Mi Familia Vota, Hector was the Executive Director of LCLAA (Labor Council for Latin American Advancement), a Senior Fellow at GW Cisneros Hispanic Leadership Institute, and the Chair Emeritus of NHLA (National Hispanic Leadership Agenda).
-He holds Bachelors’ and Master’s degrees in Political Science from the University of Texas at El Paso.
+Prior to joining MFV, Hector was the Executive Director of the Labor Council for Latin American Advancement (LCLAA).
+He holds a Bachelor’s and Master’s degree in Political Science from the University of Texas at El Paso.